 To combat these persistent bogies, the Society has assembled much counter-evidence.
 According to mathematical laws of probability, one of 13 guests of different ages at any dinner party may very well die within a year.
 But the ratio of probability will soar even higher if 14 guests attend.
 One corpse out of 18 is a 50-to-50 bet.

 Happy Friday the 13th, everyone.
-Go spill some salt on a black cat, or something.
+Go spill some salt on a black cat beneath a ladder, or something.